logux/docs/3-concepts/2-action.md

 </details>

-By default, Logux will forget all unsaved actions if user will close the browser before getting the Internet.
-You can change log store to `@logux/client/indexed-store` or you can show warning to prevent closing browser:
+By default, Logux will forget all unsaved actions if the user will close the browser before getting the Internet.
+You can change the log store to `@logux/client/indexed-store` or you can show a warning to prevent closing browser:

 ```js
 import confirm from '@logux/client/confirm'